jenkins-infra/stories/README.md

-# Jenkins Is the way
+# Jenkins User Stories

-AKA Jenkins User Stories
+Previously known as Jenkins is the way

 ## Deployment